-This article was last updated Nov 07, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Feb 27, 2020.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 “Avoiding interest on a balance for a year or more can significantly reduce how much it costs and how long it takes to pay down your card debt, and that’s a really good thing,” said Matt Schulz, chief industry analyst at CompareCards.
 “However, if you’re just shifting balances around to make room for more spending, that’s just asking for trouble.”

 How do balance transfers work?

 In short, a balance transfer is moving high-interest debt from one credit card to a card offering a 0% APR promotion for a specific period of time.
 Generally, you can expect to pay a balance transfer fee in the range of 3% to 5% of each amount transferred — though there are cards that don’t charge a balance transfer fee.
 For example, if you transfer $1,000 to a card with a 3% balance transfer fee, the fee will be $30 and your total balance transfer amount will be $1,030.

 It’s important to note that you can’t transfer debt between cards from the same issuer, so if you choose to apply for a new balance transfer card make sure that you choose one from a different issuer than the one from which you want to transfer the balance.

 Some of the best balance transfer cards listed on our site offer 0% intro APR periods ranging from 12 to 21 months.
 This means that during your 0% intro APR period, 100% of your payment should go toward the principal of the debt, rather than the principal plus interest charges (provided you don’t add new charges to the card, which will be assessed interest).